 Note.
 Plots display the average marginal effects (AMEs) of the relationship between the three key socio-demographic characteristics (gender, education, and income) and external/internal political efficacy with module interactions.
 The results exclude information from surveys that overlap temporally with surveys from other modules (n=4; for details see Appendix B).

+Multilevel findings

 XX To be adapted from the review memo

 Discussion

-In this research note, we asked and answered the question “who feels they can have an impact on political processes?” at a moment when there is much new evidence of objective unequal representation across social groups.
-Specifically, processes of representation across democracies favor men over women (Reher 2018), and those with greater education (Elsässer et al. 2021; Schakel & Van der Pas 2021) and income (Elkjær & Klitgaard, forthcoming; Lupu & Warner 2022a, 2022b) over those with less education and income.
-Our study complements this research by assessing whether these findings of unequal representation based on objective measures are consistent with individuals’ subjective perceptions of their own political efficacy.
+In this study, we asked and answered the question “who feels they can understand and have an impact on political processes?” at a moment when there is much new evidence of unequal substantive representation across social groups.
+Specifically, research on substantive representation across democracies favor men over women (Reher 2018), and those with greater education (Elsässer et al. 2021; Schakel & Van der Pas 2021) and income (Elkjær & Klitgaard, forthcoming; Lupu & Warner 2022a, 2022b) over those with less education and income.
+We contribute to this line of research by assessing whether findings of unequal representation based on objective measures are consistent with individuals’ subjective perceptions of their own political efficacy.
+In addition, we complement our investigation of individual-level associations between key socio-demographic characteristics (i.e., gender, education, and income) with contextual analysis of descriptive representation by gender.

-Our comprehensive empirical contribution shows that individuals with less education and income report lower external and internal efficacy than their higher status counterparts.
+Our findings show that individuals with less education and income report lower external and internal efficacy than their higher status counterparts.
 For gender, the findings show no gender gap for external efficacy, while women consistently report lower internal efficacy than men.
 These results apply across a diverse range of countries and are persistent over time.
 Socio-demographic groups that are disadvantaged in terms of objective measures of political representation, thus, appear to be keenly aware of this, as reflected in their relatively low efficacy levels.

 Returning to our opening discussion of democratic political theory, the persistence of these socio-demographic-based gaps is clearly suboptimal in relation to the democratic ideal of governance in which individuals are considered political equals (Dahl 1971: 1).
 Until recently, the conventional wisdom in the study of political efficacy—based primarily on analyses of U.S. data—has been that political efficacy is an intrinsically personal characteristic (e.g., Easton & Dennis 1967; Iyengar 1980) and aggregate-level analyses show no relation between political efficacy and contextual factors (Chamberlain 2012).
 However, recent comparative analysis of a survey conducted in the U.S. states in 2014 by Wolak (2018) provides new evidence of a variety of contextual factors that affect individuals’ external and internal efficacy.
 We also find some evidence of variation between national contexts.
 The current study’s empirical contributions therefore lay the foundation for future cross-national research on how contextual factors influence citizens’ capacity in Dahl’s (1971) terms to consider themselves as political equals.